josephine-c/portfolio/README.md

 ### Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

-1981 In 1981 The National Science Foundation releases CSNET 56 to allow computers to network without being connected to the government networks.
+In 1981 The National Science Foundation releases CSNET 56 to allow computers to network without being connected to the government networks.
 This form of networking between computers birthed the concept of the internet, with the transfer of information between private computers.

-1982 - TCP/IP standardarised
+In 1983 the migration of the ARPANet to TCP/IP was officially completed on Janurary 1, when the new protocols were permanently activatied.
+TCP/IP becomes the standard for internet protocol.
+This was the year that Domain Name System (DNS) introduced to allow domain names to automatically be assigned an IP number.

+In 1987

+1989- Arpanet ceases to exist (BACKBONE FOR INTERNET)

 late 80 commercial internet service providers ISP emerge

-In 1981 The National Science Foundation releases CSNET 56 to allow computers to network without being connected to the government networks.
-This form of networking between computers birthed the concept of the internet, with the transfer of information between private computers.

-In 1983 – Internet Activities Board released.

-1983 – TCP/IP becomes the standard for internet protocol.
+1990 – A hypertext system is created and implemented by Tim Berners-Lee while working for CERN.
 (IMPORTANT)

-1983 – Domain Name System introduced to allow domain names to automatically be assigned an IP number.

-1984 – MCI creates T1 lines to allow for faster transportation of information over the internet.

-1984- The number of Hosts breaks 1,000

-1985- 100 years to the day of the last spike being driven on the Canadian Pacific Railway, the last Canadian university was connected to NetNorth in a one year effort to have coast-to-coast connectivity

-1987 – The new network CREN forms.

-1987- The number of hosts breaks 10,000

-1988 – Traffic rises and plans are to find a new replacement for the T1 lines.

-1989- The Number of hosts breaks 100 000

-1989- Arpanet ceases to exist (BACKBONE FOR INTERNET)

 1990 – Advanced Network & Services (ANS) forms to research new ways to make internet speeds even faster.
 The group develops the T3 line and installs in on a number of networks.

-1990 – A hypertext system is created and implemented by Tim Berners-Lee while working for CERN.
-(IMPORTANT)

 1990- The first search engine is created by McGill University, called the Archie Search Engine

 1991- U.S green-light for commercial enterprise to take place on the Internet

 1991 – The National Science Foundation (NSF) creates the National Research and Education Network (NREN).

 1991 – CERN releases the World Wide Web publicly on August 6th, 1991 (IMPORTANT-first internet browser)

 1992  The Internet Society (ISOC) is chartered